-- unexpected changes in regulatory requirements, tariffs and other trade barriers or restrictions; - . longer accounts receivable payment cycles; - . difficulties in managing and staffing international operations; - . potentially adverse tax consequences; - . the burdens of compliance with a wide variety of foreign laws; - import and export license requirements and restrictions of the United States and each other country in which we operate;

-- exposure to different legal standards and reduced protection for intellectual property rights in some countries; - . currency fluctuations and restrictions; and - . political, social and economic instability.
+- . unexpected changes in regulatory requirements, tariffs and other trade barriers or restrictions; - . longer accounts receivable payment cycles; - . difficulties in managing and staffing international operations; - . potentially adverse tax consequences; - . the burdens of compliance with a wide variety of foreign laws; - . import and export license requirements and restrictions of the United States and each other country in which we operate; - exposure to different legal standards and reduced protection for intellectual property rights in some countries; - . currency fluctuations and restrictions; and - . political, social and economic instability.

 We believe that international sales will continue to represent a significant portion of our revenues, and that continued growth and profitability may require further expansion of our international operations.
-Many of our international sales are currently denominated in U.S. dollars.
+Nearly all of our international sales from this point on are denominated in U.S. dollars.
 As a result, an increase in the relative value of the dollar could make our products more expensive and potentially less price competitive in international markets.
 We do not engage in any transactions as a hedge against risks of loss due to foreign currency fluctuations.

-Any of these factors may adversely effect our future international sales and, consequently, on our business and operating results.
+Any of these factors may adversely effect our future international sales and, consequently, effect our business, financial condition and operating results.
 Furthermore, as we increase our international sales, our total revenues may also be affected to a greater extent by seasonal fluctuations resulting from lower sales that typically occur during the summer months in Europe and other parts of the world.

-We Need to Manage Growth and the Integration of Our Acquisitions.
-Over the past few years, we have expanded our operations and made several substantial acquisitions of diverse businesses, including Intelligent Controls, Inc., International Media Integration Services, Ltd., Meyer Mohaddes Associates, Inc., Viggen Corporation, certain assets of the Transportation Systems business of Rockwell International, and the Security Products Division of Digital Systems Processing, Inc. A key element of our business strategy involves expansion through the acquisition of complementary businesses, products and technologies.
+We Need to Manage Operations and the Integration of Our Acquisitions.
+Over the past few years, we have expanded our operations and made several substantial acquisitions of diverse businesses, including Intelligent Controls, Inc., International Media Integration Services, Ltd., Meyer Mohaddes Associates, Inc., Viggen Corporation, and certain assets of the Transportation Systems business of Rockwell International.
+We may engage in acquisitions of complementary businesses, products and technologies.
 Acquisitions may require significant capital infusions and, in general, acquisitions also involve a number of special risks, including:

-- potential disruption of our ongoing business and the diversion of our resources and management's attention; - . the failure to retain or integrate key acquired personnel; - the challenge of assimilating diverse business cultures, and the difficulties in integrating the operations, technologies and information system of the acquired companies; - increased costs to improve managerial, operational, financial and administrative systems and to eliminate duplicative services; - . the incurrence of unforeseen obligations or liabilities; - potential impairment of relationships with employees or customers as a result of changes in management; and - increased interest expense and amortization of acquired intangible assets
+- . potential disruption of our ongoing business and the diversion of our resources and management's attention; - . the failure to retain or integrate key acquired personnel; - . the challenge of assimilating diverse business cultures, and the difficulties in integrating the operations, technologies and information system of the acquired companies; - . increased costs to improve managerial, operational, financial and administrative systems and to eliminate duplicative services; - . the incurrence of unforeseen obligations or liabilities; - . potential impairment of relationships with employees or customers as a result of changes in management; and - . increased interest expense and amortization of acquired intangible assets.